DeMuenu/MoonlightVRC/README.md

 ## Idea

-When creating a World for VRChat that reveals items around the player as they walk up to them, I stumbled across the problem that Quest doesn't handle realtime lights well.
+When creating a World for VRChat that reveals items around the player as they walk up to them, I stumbled across the problem that Quest doesn't handle real-time lights well.
 As a result, I may have ended up spending tens of hours coding my own light system.

 What this includes:
 - Point/spotlights editable at runtime.